 (A) A fundamental distinction is made between metabolic rate related to the experimental sample (left) or to the instrumental chamber (right).
 The different meanings of rate need to be specified by the type of normalization.
 Left: Results are expressed as mass-specific flux, J{mX} , per mg protein, dry or wet mass.
-Cell volume, V{ce} , may be used for normalization (volume-specific flux, Normalization J{Vce}). mitochondrial elementary marker, mtE, relies on determination of mtmarkers expressed in various mitochondrial elementary [mtEU].
-Right: Flow per instrumental chamber, I, or flux per chamber volume, J_V , are merely reported for methodological reasons.
+Cell volume, V{ce} , may be used for normalization (volume-specific Right: flux, J{Vce}).
+Flow instrumental chamber, I, or flux per chamber volume, J_V , are merely reported for methodological reasons.
 (B) O2 flow per cell, $I{O_2/N{ce}}$, is the product of mitochondria-specific flux, mt-density and mass per cell.
-Unstructured analysis: performance is the product of mass-specific flux, $J{\text{O2/mce}}$ [mol·s-1·kg-1], and size (mass cell).
+Unstructured analysis: performance is the product of mass-specific flux, $J{\text{O2/mce}}$ [mol·s-1·kg-1], and size (mass per cell).
 Structured analysis: performance is the product of mitochondrial function (mt-specific flux) and structure (mt-content).
-Modified from Gnaiger (2019).
+Modified from Gnaiger (2014).
 For further details see Table 4.